-- Keep in mind that you can continue editing your SOP after you have submitted it to programs with earlier deadlines.
+- Keep in mind that you can continue editing your ASOP after you have submitted it to programs with earlier deadlines.

-- Unless otherwise noted 1-2 pages in a standard font and size is typical
+- Unless otherwise noted, one to two pages in a standard font and size is typical

 - Include your full name and proposed program of study at the top of each page – if faculty are not reading an electronic version of your essay, pages can become separated.